HealthStart-Monstralia/Monstralia/README.md

 # If you would like to contribute
 All current development is on the 'unity' branch and the 'master' branch is for finalized changes.

+Setup:
+*Clone the repo to your local machine
+*Download the Unity game engine from https://unity3d.com